Insurance claim lawyer in Missouri reviewing a case file in an office overlooking the St. Louis Arch.

 Look for a lawyer who specializes in personal injury law and can show you a track record of success with cases like yours.
 Beyond their professional credentials, pay attention to how they make you feel.
 You should feel heard, respected, and confident in their ability to represent you.

-Questions You Should Ask During a Consultation
+Important Questions to Ask During a Consultation

 Your initial consultation is more than just a chance to tell your story; it’s an interview.
 You are hiring someone for a very important job, so it’s essential to ask the right questions.
 This is your opportunity to gauge their expertise, communication style, and whether they are a good fit for you personally.
 Don’t be afraid to come prepared with a list of questions.